addyosmani/backbone-fundamentals/chapters/06-bbb.md

     }
 ```

-Finally, we inform RequireJS that the Backbone [LayoutManager](https://github.com/tbranyen/backbone.layoutmanager) plugin (a template and layout manager, also included) requires that Backbone be loaded before it should be.
+Finally, we inform RequireJS that the Backbone [LayoutManager](https://github.com/tbranyen/backbone.layoutmanager) plugin (a template and layout manager, also included) requires that Backbone be loaded before it is loaded.

 ```javascript
     // Backbone.LayoutManager depends on Backbone.
     'plugins/backbone.layoutmanager': ['backbone']
 ```

-This entire setup ensures that our scripts correctly get loaded in the order in which we expect.
+This entire setup ensures that our scripts get loaded in the order in which we expect.

 ### main.js

 Next, we have `main.js`, which defines the entry point for our application.
-We use a global `require()` method to load an array any other scripts needed, such as our application `app.js` and our main router `router.js`.
+We use a global `require()` method to load an array containing any other scripts needed, such as our application `app.js` and our main router `router.js`.
 Note that most of the time, we will only use `require()` for bootstrapping an application and a similar method called `define()` for all other purposes.

 The function defined after our array of dependencies is a callback which doesn't fire until these scripts have loaded.
 Notice how we're able to locally alias references to "app" and "router" as `app` and `Router` for convenience.